How does a country fall from the podium of democracy?

 - Forces that are used for external protection should not be used for internal control: for example, is the army brought to the streets to suppress protests?
 How militarised is the police?

 - How political losers deal with a loss: for example, does a party or an individual who lost an election accept their defeat, or do they claim the election was rigged?
 If they were in power before, do they agree to leave?
-In well-established democracies, the losers tend to accept the outcome better since they generally trust the political process.
+In well-established democracies, the losers tend to accept the outcome more readily because they generally trust the political process.

 In short, to see any of these happen is a big deal.
 It becomes more than concerning actions within a system: it might be a move towards a different system whatsoever.